Quadratic Motion Polynomials With Irregular Factorizations: Preliminaries

 \subsection{Conformal Geometric Algebra}

-To describe conformal motions we will use the framework of conformal geometric algebra also known as \CGA \cite{bayro-corrochano19}.
-It is a Clifford-algebra of signature \((4,1)\) over the reals together with an involution \(a \mapsto \rv{a}\) called \emph{reversion.} We choose the orthonormal basis \(\{e_1,e_2,e_3,e_+,e_-\}\in \R^{4,1}\) such that
+To describe conformal motions, which contain the Euclidean motions as a subset, we will use the framework of conformal geometric algebra also known as \ensuremath{\mathrm{CGA}} \cite{bayro-corrochano19}.
+It is a Clifford algebra of signature \((4,1)\) over the reals together with an involution \(a \mapsto \tilde{a}\) called \emph{reversion.} We choose the orthonormal basis \(\{e_1,e_2,e_3,e_+,e_-\}\in \mathbb{R}^{4,1}\) such that

-For \(i \neq j \in \{1,2,3,+,-\}\) we define \(e_i e_j = -e_j e_i \coloneqq e_{ij}.\) This can be extended in the same way to the product of multiple vectors.
-The elements of \CGA consist of linear combinations of all possible multiplications of the basis vectors.
-We say an element has grade \(n\) if it can be written as the product of \(n\) vectors, i.e. \(n\) linear combinations of the basis elements.
+For \(i \neq j \in \{1,2,3,+,-\}\) we define \(e_i e_j = -e_j e_i \coloneqq e_{ij}.\) This can be extended in the same way to the product of multiple basis vectors.
+The elements of \ensuremath{\mathrm{CGA}} consist of linear combinations of all possible multiplications of the basis vectors.
+We say an element has grade \(n\) if it can be written as a linear combination of products of \(n\) basis vectors.
 In this case we call it an \(n\)-vector.
 If an element does not have a unique grade, but is rather the sum of multiple elements with a single grade, we call it a multivector.

-The involution \(a \mapsto \rv{a}\) is defined by reversing the order of the indices in each multiplication.
+The involution \(a \mapsto \tilde{a}\) is defined by reversing the order of the indices in each multiplication.
 By the anti-commutativity of the basis vectors, this is equivalent to a sign change according to the parity of the number of transpositions needed to invert the list of indices.